As if you don’t have enough to do with running a business, apparently you need to do content marketing too? I know right…

 With all of these issues you might be tempted to just screw up your digital ball of paper and chuck it in the digital waste bin.
 After all, content marketing doesn’t really matter.
 Does it?

 How do your customers find you?

 You don’t need me to tell you that starting a business is tricky.
-Getting customers and clients is a never ending process and, come to think of it, how do you get customers online?
+Well, starting a local marketing agency and getting customers and clients is a never ending process and, come to think of it, how do you get customers online?

-The answer is usually, ‘showing up for search results’ or ‘having a good social profile’.
+The answer is usually, ‘showing up in search results’ or ‘having a good social profile’.

 So how do you get those two end results?